drslump/pyshould/README.md

 ## Miscellanea

-If you happen to use [Mockito](https://code.google.com/p/mockito-python/) you can patch it to allow the use *pyshould* assertions/matchers with it.
+If you happen to use [Mockito](https://code.google.com/p/mockito-python/) you can patch it to allow the use of *pyshould* assertions/matchers with it.

     from pyshould import should, patch_mockito